Why Java Interfaces Cannot Have Constructor But Abstract Classes Can Have?

 - Methods present in the interface are only declared not defined, As there is no implementation of methods, there is no need of making objects for calling methods in the interface and thus no point of having constructor in it.

 - If we try to create a constructor inside the interface, the compiler will give a compile-time error.

-In the above program, we have created an interface Substraction which defines a method substract(), whose implementation is provided by the class GFG.
+In the above program, we have created an interface Subtraction which defines a method subtract(), whose implementation is provided by the class GFG.
 In order to call a method, we need to create an object, since the methods inside the interface by default public abstract which means the method inside the interface doesn’t have the body.
 Therefore, there is no need for calling the method in the interface.
 Since we cannot call the methods in the interface, there is no need for creating the object for interface and there is no need of having a constructor in it.